Already losing sight of a New Year’s resolution? Try this technique

 To achieve success, you have to make the goal reachable and connected to what you value.
 As Errey notes, to find meaning, we have to focus on what we really want.

 But what exactly is it that we really want?
-According to New York Times “Smarter Living” journalist, Jen A. Miller, plenty of resolutions fail because they’re not the right ones.
-And she points to three main reasons for why this happens:
+According to a recent New York Times article, plenty of resolutions fail because they’re not the right ones.
+The writer Jen A. Miller points to three main reasons for this:

-- It’s created based on what someone else (or society) is telling you to change.

-The first step toward setting realistic goals is having an honest talk with yourself in the first place about the reasons behind your desire for change.
+The first step toward setting realistic goals is to first have an honest talk with yourself about the reasons behind your desire for change.
 Are you facing societal pressure to get fit?
-Are your friends or co-workers pushing you to create new habits?
+Are your friends or coworkers pushing you to create new habits?
 Or are these goals ones you know will lead to a healthier, more positive lifestyle?

 Getting clear on your why will make it easier to commit for the long term.